ट्यूटोरियल्स Critical AI Sentiment Dataset Explorer

 What are we making?

-In this tutorial, you will learn how a machine learning sentiment analysis tool is trained, discover where its training text comes from, and how to examine its contents.
+In this tutorial, you will learn how a machine learning sentiment analysis tool is trained, where its training text comes from, and how to examine its contents.
 Having access to the datasets that create models helps us understand their influences and potential biases.

 This tutorial is Part 3 in a series of four tutorials that focus on using AI creatively and thoughtfully.
 Feel free to adapt them for your own critical exploration of AI systems:

-1. Make a copy of the p5.js Web Editor Demo
+Step 1.
+Make a copy of the p5.js Web Editor Demo

 You can follow along with this tutorial, as well as play with the finished example in the interactive demo.
 This demo builds on a pre-existing example created for ml5.js.
-For background on how the original example was created in ml5.js, see the Step-by-Step Guide in the ml5.js Sentiment Model documentation.
+For background on how the original code example was created in ml5.js, see the “Step-by-Step Guide” in the ml5.js Sentiment Model documentation.

-2. Try out sentiment analysis
+Step 2.
+Try out sentiment analysis

-.
-When you do this, the sentiment analysis model scores the text somewhere between 0 and 1 for what it describes as negative to positive sentiment.
+Enter a test phrase in the input field and press ANALYZE.
+When you do this, the sentiment analysis model scores your text for “sentiment,” landing somewhere between 0 for negative and 1 for positive.
 What does negative or positive mean in this case?
-You might have an intuitive sense, but it’s hard to pin down and even harder to quantify accurately.
+You might have an intuitive sense of negative sentiment or positive sentiment, but it’s hard to pin down and even harder to quantify accurately.
+Sentiment has many factors and changes in every context.

 Try this!

 By trying out a few different phrases, we can quickly see how subjective (even suspect) the tool is.
 For example, “Today is a happy day” ranks very high, but so does “Today is a sad day.”
 “Today” itself has a very high score, while “tomorrow” has a quite low score, and “yesterday” is fairly high.

 How do words rank that are not sentimental values at all, but potentially value judgments?

-In the example from the image above, using text excerpted from the training dataset itself, the phrase Each of the families has a gay son
+In the example from the image above, using text excerpted from the training dataset itself, the phrase Each of the families has a gay son ranks highly, while swapping only the word daughter causes the score to drop from an almost fully positive 95.9 for a gay son to a low 36.8 for a gay daughter.

 Critical Context